Public School Closure & Free Market Principles Pitch

 - Some experts characterize public schools as "the best 'better future' lever for the many".

-- Do public schools intersect with the growing trend of "majority marginalization"?
+- Do public schools somehow combat the growing trend of "majority marginalization"?

-- Do public schools connect with the growing interest in fostering "enlightened self-interest" (i.e., individual, social/community, and environmental considerations)?
+- Do public schools connect with the growing interest in fostering "enlightened self-interest" (i.e., economic value, social value, and ecological value)?

 - Education in Latin means "to lead out from..."

-- Research the concept "interest convergence" and what is known as the "bliss point" -- i.e., how many privileged students are needed at an under-enrolled school to make other privileged students/families comfortable to attend that school?
+- Research the concept "interest convergence" and what is known as the "bliss point" -- i.e., how many privileged students are needed at an under-enrolled school to incentivize other privileged students/families to attend that school?

 - What is the "price" or value of public versus private (independent or charter schools) education?